Fasamii/sobsob.nvim/README.md

 - [x] Which-key
 - [x] Nvim-dap-view
-- [ ] Lualine (you have to set custom hl groups in lualine config(LL_I_A, LL_I_B etc...)) (but hi groups for lualine are done)
+- [ ] Lualine (you have to set custom hl groups in lualine config(LL_I_A, LL_I_B etc...)) (but hi groups for lualine are defined)

 ---